 A beautiful grass lawn is good for the environment, right?
-Not necessarily, and the lawn care company who does yard work can make a big difference to a positive answer for this question.
+Not necessarily, and the lawn care company that does yard work can influence a positive — or negative — answer to this question.

 While grass, like other plants, captures carbon dioxide (CO2), certain lawn care practices can cancel out the environmental benefits of growing grass.
 For example, the use of chemical pesticides, herbicides, and fertilizers, as well as gas-powered yard equipment and high water consumption, all take an environmental toll.

-By adopting eco-friendly practices, a lawn care business can reduce the environmental impact of their service and secure the trust of customers who want natural, sustainable lawn care.
+By adopting environmentally friendly practices, a lawn care business can reduce the environmental impact of their service and secure the trust of customers who want natural, sustainable lawn care.

 Electric mowers don’t totally eliminate pollution — unless the electricity source is 100 percent renewable.
 However, they don’t consume gas or produce carbon emissions, resulting in cleaner air for the lawn care crew and the homeowner.